 Lessons from the Great Depression also loomed large.
 The mistakes made in the 1930s underscore the importance of a rapid and forceful monetary policy response when crises occur.
-The severe hardship during that decade would have been much less acute had monetary policy been more accommodative earlier.3
+The severe hardship during that decade would have been much less acute had monetary policy been more accommodative earlier (Bernanke 2002).

 Fiscal policymakers also took swift and bold action.
-Congress and the White House approved several rounds of economic relief, collectively worth almost three trillion dollars.
-The aid was broad-based and included expanding and enhancing unemployment insurance, giving cash payments to most households, and providing direct support to small businesses through a forgivable loan program.4
+Congress and the White House approved several rounds of economic relief, collectively worth almost \$3 trillion.
+The aid was broad-based and included expanding and enhancing unemployment insurance, giving cash payments to most households, and providing direct support to small businesses through a forgivable loan program (Wilson 2020 discusses its potential economic impact).